Find a Doctor

 Now, Karen is living life without the shaking she experienced for all those years.
 “It really has turned my life around 180 degrees,” she says.
 “I am living like I’m back in my twenties, except now I am even better, because the shaking is no longer a part of me.”

-Karen has even gotten back into her art, and surprised Dr. Richardson with the print of a multi-media piece of art she created to depict the DBS treatment experience – a thank you for helping her get back her life.
+Karen has even gotten back into her art and surprised her surgeon with the print of a multi-media piece of art she created to depict the DBS treatment experience – a thank you for helping her get back her life.

 Our patient stories profile a number of patients who have had minimally invasive brain surgery at UPMC.
 Although everyone's care experience is unique, we hope that sharing these stories will help other prospective patients and their families better understand these procedures and their potential benefits.